pev115/individual_project/DecentralisedStartups/README.md

 * Command to connect the node : ```geth --testnet --verbosity "2" --rpc --rpcapi "eth,net,web3,personal" --rpccorsdomain "http://localhost:3000" console```

 ##TODO :
+/////IMPORTANT
+* CHANGE FROM using coinbases to using the correct user accounts when interracting with ethereum

     * Check why allowing for the personal api is not secure
     * Define the DAO framework to work with-> an interface common to all the DAOs that will allow interraction.